dimitarpg13/aiconcepts/TheDebateAroundConsciousness.md

 **Stuart Hameroff**'s biological insights relate to Roger Penrose's stipulations that Consciousness is quantum phenomenon.
 More on Stuart Hamerof' take on Consciousness and what is causing: [here](https://youtu.be/nJssLyvqG9o) and [here](https://youtu.be/tkECK3RzEPM)

 _Summary_: microtubules are responsible for consciousness.
 More precisiely, The 'Orch OR' theory attributes consciousness to quantum computations in microtubules inside brain neurons.
 Quantum computers process information as superpositions of multiple possibilities which, in Orch OR, are alternative collective dipole oscillations orchestrated by microtubules.
+Consciousness is a process on the finest scale of the Universe.
+He retells Roger Penrose's viewpoint that Consciousness is caused by the spontaneous collapse of wave function on quantum level.

 Another sceptic, **J. Mark Bishop** expresses his view in his article _"Artificial Intelligence is Stupid and Causal Reasoning will not fix it"_ [here](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.513474/full).
 The viewpoint of the author can be summarized by the statement made by Gary Marcus and Ernest Davis: